projectatomic/atomic-site/source/docs/docker-building-rhel-images.md

 Resource management and process isolation come from Linux Containers (LXC).
 Some security is built into resource management and process isolation.
 The added security of SELinux is also separate from Docker.
 The first three features demonstrate the value of containers.
 Docker, however, provides extra tooling beyond lxc-tools.

-One of the more important features of Docker is *image content managment*, or *image layering*.
+One of the more important features of Docker is *image content management*, or *image layering*.
 Docker's layered approach to images (or content) provides a very powerful abstraction for building up application containers.

 Docker allows you to build images using a Dockerfile.
 The Dockerfile describes a base image, from which the image can be built using the `FROM` instruction. `FROM` implicitly uses a image registry from which the base image is pulled.
 This can be `docker.io` or some other (perhaps internal) registry.
 Extra packages can be installed using the `RUN` instruction and the Linux distribution's package installation tool.
 For Fedora and Red Hat Enterprise Linux this tool is `yum`.
 Other content can be added by using the `ADD` instruction.
 These three instructions are the basics for building images using the Dockerfile.
 A simple example: